rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 </div></center>

-In previous part of this tutorial we've learned how to create a task queue.
-The idea behind a task queue is that a task should be delivered to exactly one worker.
+In [previous part](http://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/tutorial-two.md) of this tutorial we've learned how to create a task queue.
+The core assumption behind a task queue is that a task is delivered to exactly one worker.
 In this part we'll do something completely different - we'll try to deliver a message to multiple consumers.
 This pattern is known as "publish-subscribe".

 To illustrate this this tutorial, we're going to build a simple logging system.
-It will consist of two programs - one will emit log messages and one will receive them.
+It will consist of two programs - first will emit log messages and second will receive and print them.

-In our logging system we'll every running copy of the receiver program will be able to get the same messages.
-That way we'll be able to run one receiver and direct the logs to disk.
-In the same time we'll be able to run another reciver and see the same logs on the screen.
+In our logging system every running copy of the receiver program will be able to get the same messages.
+That way we'll be able to run one receiver and direct the logs to disk, in the same time we'll be able to run another receiver and see the same logs on the screen.

-Essentially, crated log messages are going to be broadcasted to all the receivers.
+Essentially, emitted log messages are going to be broadcasted to all the receivers.